If you are getting an enrolment message and you are not sure what it means or what to do, check out our guide below.

 This means that streams are reserved for students in a particular programme and/or plan.

 What should you do?
-Go back and check the class notes to ensure that you are selecting the right class/stream for your programme/plan, than try enrolling again.
+Go back and check the class notes to ensure that you are selecting the right class/stream for your programme/plan, then try enrolling again.

 If you need a particular class but do not meet the requirements, you may apply for a concession.
 Please note though, if you do not have a good reason to be in the particular class/stream your concession request will be declined.